ByronDDelpinal/support-local-akron/README.md

 ### Running Tests Locally
 Lol

+## Deploying With Netlify
+1. Follow [this guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) to connect Netlify and GitHub and deploy the site
+2. Enable Netlify forms through their UI

 ## Things To Note
 - Since Gatsby pre-runs all of your GraphQL queries when the site is built, you'll need to re-deploy when content changes are made in Contetful unless you follow [this guide](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks/) on setting up a build hook that Contentful can kick off on publish.